-There’s been a lot of debate inthe media lately about the value of a college education.
+There’s been a lot of debate in the media lately about the value of a college education.
 It’s no secret that good jobs are hard to come by for young people andthat college is expensive.
 Some pundits have even gone so far as to claim that a college degree might be less than totally awesome.
-Butask Bellarmine University students and they will say that college is both awesome and amazing.
+Butask Bellarmine University students and they’ll say college is both awesome and worth it.

 So what about those negative claims?
-Some naysayers are citing the slow job market as evidence that a college education is a bad investment.
+Some naysayers are citingthe job market as evidence that a college education is a bad investment.
 The cost of education and the debt incurred by many students is often a tough mountain to climb when high-paying jobs aren’t readily available.

-But a recent study by the Pew Charitable Trusts shows that the drop in employment and income during the recession was much harder on people who lacked a college degree.
+But a recent study by the Pew Charitable Trusts shows the drop in employment and income during the recession was much harder on people who lacked a college degree.
 Those without a bachelor’s or associate degree had a staggering 53% unemployment rate.
-On average, the study showed, people who graduate with a bachelor’s degree will earn more than $1 million more over the course of their career than those with only a high school diploma.
-The bottom line: the key to opportunity and social mobility is still a college degree.
-As The New York Times put it, “Over the long run, college is cheaper than free.”
+On average, the study showed people who graduate with a bachelor’s degree will earn more than $1 million more over the course of their career than those with only a high school diploma.
+The bottomline: the key to opportunity and social mobility is still a college degree.
+As the New York Times put it, “Over the long run, college is cheaper than free.”

 Catholic tradition of educational excellence